News

 Homeowners whose policies were not renewed before the emergency was declared or are otherwise unable to secure insurance are asked to contact the insurance department for help in finding coverage.

-The insurance commissioner said the moratorium will benefit insurance customers impacted by wildfire and help alleviate insurance availability and price challenges.
+The insurance commissioner said the moratorium will benefit insurance customers affected by wildfire and help alleviate insurance availability and price challenges.

 Lawmakers are looking to resolve availability and price issues negatively affecting Californians—after dozens of insurance companies announced in the past year that they are leaving the state or reducing offerings.